wordswords/dotfiles/README.md

 10. Use `/` and start typing to quickly jump to a certain term across all open buffers.
 11. Use `u` to go up a root directory on nerdtree.
 12. Use `<F12>` to toggle distraction-free writing mode.
-13. Use `:Format` to format a buffer by the coc language server's prettifer, where it exists.
+13. Use `:Format` to format a buffer by the coc language server's prettifier, where it exists.
 14. The "Leader" key is set to `\` - use it to access a whole lot of extra coc options.
 15. Type `:Wordy<space><tab>` to use the Wordy proofreading tool to check for poor words while writing.
 16. Type `:LanguageToolCheck`' to use the command-line grammar and spelling checker (requires Java 8).